On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

 In this paper, we consider a certain sequence of (acyclic) flat vector bundles $\{F_{d}\}_{d\in \bN}$ on a compact locally symmetric space $Z$, and we study the asymptotic behavior of $\mathcal{T}(Z,F_{d})$ as $d\rightarrow +\infty$.
-When $Z$ is smooth, i.e., $\Gamma$ is torsion-free, such question was already studied by M\"{u}ller \cite{Muller2012torsion}, by Bismut-Ma-Zhang \cite{MR2838248,BMZ2015toeplitz} and by M\"{u}ller-Pfaff \cite{MP2013raysinger, MR3128980}.
-When $Z$ is a compact hyperbolic orbifold, such question was studied by Ksenia Fedosova in \cite{Fedosova2015compact} using the method of harmonic analysis.
+When $Z$ is manifold, such question was already studied by M\"{u}ller \cite{Muller2012torsion}, by Bismut-Ma-Zhang \cite{MR2838248,BMZ2015toeplitz} and by M\"{u}ller-Pfaff \cite{MP2013raysinger, MR3128980}.
+In particular, Bismut-Ma-Zhang \cite{MR2838248,BMZ2015toeplitz} worked on the manifolds which are more general than locally symmetric manifolds.
+When $Z$ is a compact hyperbolic orbifold, such question was studied by Fedosova in \cite{Fedosova2015compact} using the method of harmonic analysis.
 Here, we consider this question for an arbitrary compact locally symmetric orbifold (of noncompact type).